LoopKit/loopdocs/docs/operation/features/notifications.md

 Loop does not have a remote notification to other devices.
 If you are a remotely monitoring parent, you will want to read [here](https://nightscout.github.io/nightscout/setup_variables/#pushover){: target="_blank" } about setting up pushover alerts using your Nightscout site if you want proactive notifications of looping related information.

-## Loop Follow
+## LoopFollow

 Many people use additional apps to assist in following a loved one or to support a loved one who needs help waking up to alarms.
-One of the more popular options is Loop Follow, written by a parent of a Looper.
+One of the more popular options is LoopFollow, written by a parent of a Looper.
 There are several features to assist in remote monitoring with a variety of options for the source of data.

 ![loop follow graphic from the README page](img/loop-follow.png)

-For more information, please read the [Loop Follow](https://www.loopandlearn.org/loop-follow){: target="_blank" } documentation.
-You can build Loop Follow using the same [Build Select Script](../../build/build-app.md#build-select-script) you used to build the Loop app or using the [GitHub Browser Build Method](../../browser/other-apps.md).
+For more information, please read the [LoopFollow](https://www.loopandlearn.org/loop-follow){: target="_blank" } documentation.
+You can build LoopFollow using the same [Build Select Script](../../build/build-app.md#build-select-script) you used to build the Loop app or using the [GitHub Browser Build Method](../../browser/other-apps.md).